o0lit3/dish/tests/README.md

 |          | List <= Implicit Number     | `a.under(b)`      | `[1, 1] <= [2, 2]`         | `true`                |

 ## Assignment Operators
-When initializing a variable in global scope, use `=`; when initializing a variable in local scope, use `:`.
+When initializing a variable for local scope, use `:`; when initializing a variable for global scope, use `=`.
 After initialization, `=` (and all variants) should be used to re-assign existing global _or_ local variable.

 | Operator | Operands                    | Method Name       | Example                    | Result                |
 | -------- | --------------------------- | ----------------- | -------------------------- | --------------------- |